arturino009/POEcluster/readme.md

 PoeCluster requires python to run.
 Tested  version 3.9.

-Install the dependencies and run run.bat or PoeCluster.py.
+Install the dependencies and run PoeCluster.py.

 Dependencies are installed like this: